sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

   ```

 > **Note**: You should take _Content Security Policy_ (CSP) into use
 > (block mode) before going to production.
-Read more about it from
+Read more about it in
 > [this article](/ftw/how-to-set-up-csp-for-ftw/).

 </extrainfo>